St Patrick’s Day Parade Dublin 2023

 St. Patrick’s Festival in Dublin brings the nation alive, and promises lively days and nights of free celebrations and encompasses a feeling of what it means to be or just feel Irish.

 A huge number of events are planned across the capital city and the rest of the country and many are free.
-From ceilis to treasure hunts, funfairs to comedy, there is something for every member of the family.
-The festivities culminate on 17 March, St Patricks Day with the traditional parade
+From céilís to treasure hunts, funfairs to comedy, there is something for every member of the family.